danielschwensen/danielschwensen.github.io/_posts/2020-12-23-Get_Hard_Drive_Information_Using_Powershell.md

 ````

-* **Get-PhysicalDisk** allows you to get information about physical disks, device characteristics.
+* **Get-PhysicalDisk** allows you to get information about physical disks and device characteristics.
 * **Get-Disk display** gets disk information at the logical level of the operating system.
 * **Get-Partition** shows partition information on all drives.
 * **Get-Volume** displays volume information on all disks.